cyoung-sudo/game-1/README.md

 <h1 align="center">Game 1</h1>

-<p align="center">An game where the player attempts to escape endless randomly-generated levels.
+<p align="center">A game where the player attempts to escape endless randomly-generated levels.
 The levels consists of mountains & enemies.
 Players & enemies can move in all 6 directions.</p>

 ## Links